 41 MLK Jr. Blvd

-Explore exhibits featuring ship models, paintings, and maritime antiques from the great era of Atlantic trade & travel during the 18th & 19th centuries.
-The collection is housed in the elegant home built in 1819 for William Scarbrough president of the Savannah Steamship Company.
-Home to the largest garden in Savannah's Historic District.
+Starting with the first journey to the new colony of Georgia to the growth and prosperity of the ports, maritime history is Savannah’s history.
+Explore nine distinct galleries featuring ship models, paintings, and maritime artifacts from the 18th & 19th centuries.
+The collection is housed in the historic Scarbrough home built in 1819 for William Scarbrough, president of the Savannah Steamship Company.
+Home to the largest private garden in the Historic District.

 207 W York St